mitchelllisle/data-privacy-papers/README.md

 framework for generating high-quality synthetic text with strong privacy guarantees.
-Our approach leverages the Differential Privacy (DP) framework to ensure worst-case theoretical bounds on information leakage without requiring any fine-tuning of the underlying models.The proposed method performs inference on private records and aggregates the resulting per-token output distributions.
+Our approach leverages the Differential Privacy (DP) framework to ensure worst-case theoretical bounds on information leakage without requiring any fine-tuning of the underlying models.
+The proposed method performs inference on private records and aggregates the resulting per-token output distributions.
 This enables the generation of longer and coherent synthetic text while maintaining privacy guarantees.
 Additionally, we propose a simple blending operation that combines private and public inference to further enhance utility.
 Empirical evaluations demonstrate that our approach outperforms previous state-of-the-art methods on in-context-learning (ICL) tasks, making it a promising direction for privacy-preserving text generation while maintaining high utility.</p>
   </details>
 </div>